souramoo/ReverseEngineeredMiLightBluetooth/README.md

 You can see the commands I collected at this stage in the ``commands/`` folder.

 ### Investigating the protocol
-I disassembled the apk and looked through the functions that sent data over Bluetooth (LE, only in 4.0+) and reconstructed the batshit crazy obfuscation algorithm both in forward (``createpacket.py``) and in reverse (``inspectpacket.py``) to investigate the actual protocol structure.
+I disassembled the apk and looked through the functions that sent data over Bluetooth (LE, only in 4.0+) and reconstructed the crazy obfuscation algorithm both in forward (``createpacket.py``) and in reverse (``inspectpacket.py``) to investigate the actual protocol structure.

 It appears that the first byte is a RANDOM NUMBER that is used as a key.
 The next ten bytes appear to be used as the payload, xor'd with the key and with various constants added on for some reason.
 Then there is a calculated checksum in the 12th byte.